+Subsection 202.11 shall include the following:

+Removal of temporary pavement marking on transitions will be measured as the actual square feet of the swath constructed for the required width.
+Removal of pavement marking for the permanent alignment will be measured as the actual number of square feet removed.

+Subsection 202.12 shall include the following:

+Payment will be made under:

+Pay Item Pay Unit

+Removal of Pavement Marking Square Foot

+Removal of Pavement Marking (12 Inch) Square Foot

+Removal of Pavement Marking (18 Inch) Square Foot

+Raised pavement markings shall be at the Contractor’s expense.

 In subsection 627.04, delete the first paragraph and replace with the following:

 627.04 Pavement Marking with Waterborne, Low Volatile Organic Compound (VOC) Solvent Base, and High Build Acrylic Waterborne Paint (High Build).
-Striping shall be applied when the air and pavement temperatures are no less than 45 °F for waterborne and high-build paint, and no less than 40 °F for low VOC solvent base paint on asphalt or portland cement concrete pavements.
-The pavement surface shall be dry and clean.
-Surface cleaning shall be required when there is deicing material on the road.
+Striping shall be applied when the air and pavement temperatures are no less than 45 °F for waterborne and high-build paint, and 35°F for low temperature waterborne paint on asphalt or portland cement concrete pavements.
+The pavement surface shall be dry and clean,and free of all latent materials, in accordance with manufacturer recommendations.
 Weather conditions shall be conducive to satisfactory results.

-In subsection 627.04 delete the table and replace it with the following
+In subsection 627.04 delete the table and replace it with the following: